CHiME9-ECHI/CHiME9-ECHI-private/README.md

 ### Key Challenge Features

-- **Natural conversation** each of over 30 minutes with up to four persons
+- **Natural conversation** each of over 30 minutes with up to four people.
 - **49 sessions** and **196 accent-diverse speakers**
 - **High overlap** both in-conversation and with distractor talkers.
 - **Noisy background** simulating varying-loudness cafeterias
-- **Moving multi-microphone input**, from 4-channel hearing aids and 7-channel Aria glasses
+- **Moving multi-microphone input** from 4-channel hearing aids and 7-channel Aria glasses
 - **Headtracking** for all participants.

 ### Evaluation Metrics